mlapinm/A02Nh/html6ccna/b107tabs.md

 List
 Position
 Heading Reasons
-First VLANs allowed VLANs 1ñ4094, minus those removed by the switchport trunk allowed command
+First VLANs allowed VLANs 1‚Äì4094, minus those removed by the switchport trunk allowed command
 Second VLANs allowed
-and activeÖ
+and active‚Ä¶
 The first list, minus VLANs not defined to the local switch (that is, there is not a vlan global configuration command or the switch has not learned of the VLAN with VTP), and also minus those VLANs in shutdown mode
 Third VLANs in
-spanning treeÖ
+spanning tree‚Ä¶
 The second list, minus VLANs in an STP blocking state for that interface, and minus VLANs VTP pruned from that trunk Table end.